Chomolungma/nvidia_tx_utils/README.md

 	* You should see a list of executable scripts for all the CUDA samples
 	* $ ./smokeParticles
 	* You should see the example running!
 I noticed a frame rate of ~38fps for this example

+4. VisionWorks
+	* In a similar manner you can test the Vision Works install
+	* $ cd ~/VisionWorks/bin/aarch64/linux/release/
+	* ./mvx-sfm-test
+	* You should see a running example of Structure From Motion in what appears to be a parking lot